-4.3 Community detentions - Reset at lunchtime
+4.4 College community consequences - Reset at lunchtime

-This detention is a 20-minute lunchtime detention for anti-social behaviour in and around the college and failure to follow basic expectations in being Ready to Learn.
+This detention is a 20-minute lunchtime detention for anti-social behaviour in and around the College and failure to follow basic expectations in being Ready within the Sidmouth College Way.
 We expect all students to always behave and treat each other with respect.
 That means walking around the College calmly and quietly, respecting each other's space and looking out for each other.
 There are no warnings for these behaviours.